ShyftXero/byoctf_discord/README.md

     - The bot can't prove or know that it is or isn't
   - ***ALL SALES ARE FINAL!***
 - Cumulative challenge value is the sum of flag values
-  - Must exceed 100 points
+  - Must exceed 100 points ; configurable
 - Challenge titles must be unique.
 - Flags must be globally unique.
-  - potential info leak about a flag that exists, but we just have to accept that...
+  - potential info leak about a flag that exists, but we just have to accept that risk... `!byoc_check` and `!byoc_commit` rate limited to help mitigate this.
-- Description is limited to 1500 chars.
+- Description is limited to 1500 chars. (more of a discord UI thing. messages can't exceed 2000 chars, )
 - Hints are given to user by lowest cost first.
   - create the hint you would like to give first with the lowest cost.
   - points are required to purchase hints. (doesn't reduce value of challenge.)